OISF/suricata/doc/userguide/unix-socket.rst

 * ruleset-reload-time: return time of last reload
 * ruleset-stats: display the number of rules loaded and failed
 * ruleset-failed-rules: display the list of failed rules
-* memcap-set: update memcap value of an item specified
+* memcap-set: update memcap value of the specified item
-* memcap-show: show memcap value of an item specified
+* memcap-show: show memcap value of the specified item
 * memcap-list: list all memcap values available
 * reload-rules: alias of ruleset-reload-rules
 * register-tenant-handler: register a tenant handler with the specified mapping